zhix/tjbot/README.md

 ![alt text][s2t]

 5. On Geany's Code Editor, open the file "config.js" to change the password and username according the paper given.
 Save the file after that.
+![alt text][configcred1]
+![alt text][configcred2]
-![alt text][configcred]
+![alt text][configcred3]

-5. Test "LEDtest.js" to see if your tricolor LED is working.
+6. Test "LEDtest.js" to see if your tricolor LED is working.

 ```bash
 sudo node LEDtest.js
 ```

-6. Test "MICtest.js" to see if your microphone is sending signals to IBM Watson.
+7. Test "MICtest.js" to see if your microphone is sending signals to IBM Watson.

 ```bash
 sudo node MICtest.js
 ```
 Try to speak into the microphone, see what is printed on the Terminal.
+![alt text][mictest]

-9. Test "SERVOtest.js" to see if your servo motor is working fine.
+8. Test "SERVOtest.js" to see if your servo motor is working fine.

 ```bash
 sudo node SERVOtest.js